 Step-by-step installation of HFC without Pay TV

 1. Begin by assembling your required materials from the nbn connection kit.
-This includes an nbn HFC connection box, a white cable, a black power adapter, and an nbn sticker.
+This includes an nbn HFC connection box, a white HFC cable, a black power adapter, and an nbn sticker.

 2. Locate the cable wall outlet within your home.
 Attach one end of the white cable to this outlet, and connect the other end to the white panel on the rear of the nbn connection box.